 "Unusual or outstanding equities" is a phrase from Board of Immigration Appeals case law, most prominently Matter of Blas, that describes positive life facts strong enough to outweigh negative immigration history when an officer decides whether to grant discretionary relief.
 USCIS Policy Memorandum PM-602-0199, issued May 21, 2026, makes this standard the operative test for adjustment of status.

-This page exists to translate that phrase into plain English, summarize the BIA case law that defines it, list the categories of equities that adjudicators have historically credited, and help applicants and families prepare to have an informed conversation with a licensed immigration attorney about which equities exist in their record and which may need stronger documentation.
+Think of your application as a story you are telling a government officer about your life in the United States.
+This page translates the legal phrase into everyday language, walks through the case law that defines it, lists the kinds of positive facts officers have historically credited, and helps you and your family prepare for an informed conversation with a licensed immigration attorney about which of those facts are in your record and which may need stronger proof.
 This is general educational information, not a substitute for individualized review by a licensed immigration attorney.

 For background on the memorandum itself and how it reframes adjustment of status as discretionary relief, see our companion explainer at /policy/pm-602-0199.